-Prerequisite: Admission to program An examination of the concept of caring and the philosophy of self-care as an essential component of caring for others will be the focus on this course.
-Exploration of one's ability for self-care and participation in selfcare activities will illuminate the meaning of caring for self to nursing practice.
+Must be admitted in the MSN program to register for this course.
+An examination of the concept of caring and the philosophy of self-care as an essential component of caring for others will be the focus on this course.
+Exploration of one's ability for self-care and participation in self-care activities will illuminate the meaning of caring for self to nursing practice.
 Theory and research related to caring will be explored.